blueprintChris/skybet-js-test/README.md

 I used the standard `react-router-dom` for navigational purposes.
 It is effective, reliable and has plenty of documentation and community support surrounding it.

+### Error handling

+The app will push to a simple error page if an error is detected inside the `error` state value.

 ### Unit Testing

 I stuck with `jest` and `@testing-library/react` for testing purposes as they come straight out of the CRA box.
 Testing library was developed for testing more 'user-driven' scenarios (i.e., a user clicks a button and sees a header, instead of which props where passed where), which makes more sense when unit testing a front-end project.